-The following activities are included in the Chinese New Year No Prep Activities Packet.
+The following activities are included in the Lunar New Year Low Prep Activities Packet:

 - Zodiac Animals